Tuck1297/Crime-VueJS-UI/README.md

 ## St. Paul Crime VueJS User Interface

+See it in action online by clicking [here](https://tuck1297.github.io/Vue-Single-Page-St.-Paul-Crime/)!!!

-This repository holds the user interface that interacts with a RESTful-API located in [this]() repository.
+This repository holds the user interface that interacts with a RESTful-API located in [this](https://github.com/tuck1297/crime-restful-api) repository.
 It is focused on displaying a user interface that displays the crime data retrieved by the RESTful-API in the browser so it is easier to organize, categorize and filter through the crime information.
 The main technologies used are the following:

 - Vue.js - Derived from AngularJS, it is a performant and versatile framework for building web user interfaces
 - jQuery - Free and open source library designed to simplify HTML DOM tree traversal and manipulation